EDITORIALS | EXPLORATORY TESTING

 You anchor exploration to realistic user workflows.
 Instead of random clicking, you follow paths a real user might take, like signing up and making a first purchase.

 When it works well: Customer-facing features, onboarding flows, or any situation where user behavior matters.
-This approach works particularly well alongside user acceptance testing where stakeholder involvement is crucial.
+This approach works particularly well alongside user acceptance testing, where stakeholders are directly involved.

 The benefits: More realistic, easier to explain, and ensures testing aligns with actual user priorities.